-As noted in Section 4.1, the monthly net water surplus in the winter and spring of 2021 was below the median of the baseline data, indicating drier than normal conditions during that period.
-Generally, water levels in 2021 recovered to within previously recorded ranges by the end of the year.
-Overall, the 2021 water levels are generally within historical ranges.
+As noted in Section 4.1, the monthly net water surplus in the winter and spring of 2022 was below the median of the baseline data during the late fall, indicating drier than normal conditions during that period.
+Generally, water levels in late 2022 were at the lower end of the range of historical data.
+For the remainder of the year, the 2022 water levels are generally within historical ranges.
 Localized drawdown due to quarry extraction activities is observed at some locations in the vicinity of Phase 2A, as expected.